 All tournaments should be run on at least a break-even basis, where income equals expenses.
 But there is no shame in using your tournament to make profit for your association.
-Most associations do.
+Most associations do. (sample budget enclosed)

 Income

 Team Entry Fees Sponsors Donations Souvenir Sales Program Sales Other